HirotoKakitani/Asayake-website/readme.md

 There are two images: one with the "slot" attribute set to "memberImage" and another with the slot attribute set to "altImage".
 The "memberImage" corresponds to the main image of the member, and "altImage" corresponds to the funny picture that appears when the user hovers over the main image.
 All images of the members should be placed in the "res/photos/roster_images" folder. <br><br>
 The \<span\> corresponds to the name of the member. <br><br>
-There are four \<p\> elements with the slot attributes "major", "year", "favSong", and "quote".
+There are four \<p\> elements with the slot attributes "major", "year", "favSong", and "quote", respectively.
 Each one corresponds to a different entry for the member.<br><br>
 The easiest way to add new member would be to just copy and paste a previous member's \<asayake-card\> and change the text and image URLs.

 #### booking.html (Contact Page)